 ICSs continue to develop in a rapidly evolving national policy context.
 NHS Providers will continue to work with, and support, trust leaders to navigate the complexity of system working and integrated care, share learning and best practice across the country, and influence national policy developments.
-This includes our joint programme of support for provider collaboratives with NHS England and NHS Improvement.
+This includes our joint programme of support for provider collaboratives with NHS England.

 More information can be found in the resources section below, as well as blogs, press releases and reports that we have produced on the topic.